 Note: When using Cyberduck, you must copy the Bucket Access Path after s3:// (start with the text that reads gsext)

-- Once your CSV file is ready to upload, drop it in the input section of the S3 bucket.
+- Once your CSV file is ready to upload, drag and drop it in the input directory of the S3 bucket.

 - Put your yet-to-be-uploaded files in input. (this is a step that is often forgotten)

 Once the S3 Ingest Job runs from Administration -> Connectors -> S3 a few scenarios can happen with the file after ingestion:

 Complete Pass or File: File will be moved from “input” folder or “archived” appended with a datetime stamp in S3 Bucket

 Partial Fail: Success rows will be archived, while failed rows will go to “error” folder with appended datetime stamp in S3 bucket.